On Differential Geometric Formulations of Slow Invariant Manifold Computation: Geodesic Stretching and Flow Curvature: Geodesic Stretching Approach

-f-deviation. \end{definition} \begin{remark} The christoffel symbols, the curvature tensor and the f- deviation do not depend on the explicit time $\tau$. \end{remark} \begin{proof} The components of $g$ are independent of the time $\tau$, implying that the components $g^{ij}$ of the inverse metric tensor are also time-independent.
+\begin{remark} The christoffel symbols, the curvature tensor and the f- deviation do not depend on the explicit time $\tau$. \end{remark} \begin{proof} The components of $g$ are independent of the time $\tau$, implying that the components $g^{ij}$ of the inverse metric tensor are also time-independent.
 Since we use the Levi-Civita connection, the Christoffel symbols are calculated by derivatives of time-independent quantities and the statement holds for $\Gamma_{ij}^k$.
-Using the same argumentation, we conclude this property for the curvature tensor $\mathcal{R}$ and the f-deviation $S$. \end{proof} Based on its properties and geometric interpretations, the f-deviation appears to be well-suited to be turned into a geometric criterion to approximate a SIM.
+Using the same argumentation, we conclude this property for the curvature tensor $\mathcal{R}$ and the f-deviation $S$. \end{proof} Based on its properties and geometric interpretations, the f-deviation appears to be well-suited to be turned into a geometric criterion to approximate normal attractiveness.
 We now aim to deduce a scalar, curvature-based quantity from the f-deviation that intuitively represents the bundling behavior.
-In order to do so, we are guided by an existing, geometric approach to characterize SIMs: The SBD, introduced in \cite{adrover2007structure}, \cite{adrover2007stretching} by Adrover et al. .
+In order to do so, we are guided by an existing, geometric approach to characterize normal attractiveness: The SBD, introduced in \cite{adrover2007structure}, \cite{adrover2007stretching} by Adrover et al. .